NetBurner 3.5.8

 3. Call ForceReboot() to restart the device with the new firmware

-For web-triggered reboots, the handler sets gRebootPending = true and the main loop performs the reboot, ensuring the HTTP response is fully sent before the device restarts.
+For web-triggered updates, the handler sets gRebootPending = true and the main loop performs the reboot, ensuring the HTTP response is fully sent before the device restarts.

 Source Files